Unveiling the Dance of Molecules: Ro-Vibrational Dynamics of Molecules under Intense Illumination at Complex Plasmonic Interfaces: Ro-vibrational dynamics in lossy Fabry-Perot cavities

 Optical response of the metal is described by the Drude-Lorentz model with multiple poles

-where parameters are taken from Ref.\cite{Rakic1998} that accounts for the material dispersion of gold in the range of wavelengths between 200 nm and 1.9 microns.
+where parameters are taken from Ref.\cite{Rakic1998} accounting for the material dispersion of gold in the range of wavelengths between 200 nm and 1.9 microns.
 The dielectric function Eq. (\ref{epsilon-Au}) leads to the set of coupled differential equations on the current density in metal\cite{Pernice2006}

 We explore the one-dimensional geometry under specific assumptions.
 The metal slabs and molecular layer are considered to extend infinitely in the $y$ and $z$ directions while remaining finite in the $x$ direction, reducing the problem to a single spatial dimension, $x$.
-To maintain this symmetry, the incident EM field must excite the system at normal incidence, with the wave vector $k$ aligned along the $x$ axis, ensuring uniform interaction across any $y$ or $z$ cross-section.
+To maintain this symmetry, the incident EM field must excite the system at normal incidence, with the wave vector $k$ aligned along the $x$ axis, ensuring uniform interaction across any $x=$const cross-section.
 This restricts the wave vector components to zero in the $yz$ plane.
 Additionally, the initial conditions of the molecules must depend solely on the $x$ coordinate to remain consistent with the one-dimensional model, limiting any variation in molecular properties to changes along the $x$ direction.

-The coupled system of Eqs. (\ref{chi-equations}), (\ref{1d-Maxwell}), and (\ref{DrudeLorentz-J}) is discretized in space using Yee's spatial decomposition for the EM field and evolved in time using leap-frog propagation, following the finite-difference time-domain (FDTD) methodology.\cite{Taflove2005} The EM grid boundaries (Fig. \ref{fig:1}c) are terminated using convolution perfectly matched layers (CPMLs) to simulate open boundaries.\cite{Roden2000} Numerical convergence for EM field propagation is achieved with a spatial resolution of $\delta x_{\text{EM}}=1.5$ nm and a time step of $\delta t_{\text{EM}}=2.5$ as.
+The coupled system of Eqs. (\ref{chi-equations}), (\ref{1d-Maxwell}), and (\ref{DrudeLorentz-J}) is discretized in space using Yee's spatial decomposition for the EM field\cite{Taflove2005} and evolved in time using leap-frog propagation, following the finite-difference time-domain (FDTD) methodology.
+The EM grid boundaries (Fig. \ref{fig:1}c) are terminated using convolution perfectly matched layers (CPMLs) to simulate open boundaries.\cite{Roden2000} Numerical convergence for EM field propagation is achieved with a spatial resolution of $\delta x_{\text{EM}}=1.5$ nm and a time step of $\delta t_{\text{EM}}=2.5$ as.
 The ro-vibrational wavefunctions (\ref{chi-equations}) are discretized on the internal molecular grid with a spatial resolution of $\delta R=0.08$ a.u. and propagated using the multi-surface split-operator method.\cite{Charron1998} For strong laser pulse excitation, convergence requires a maximum rotational quantum number of $J_{max}=6$.
-Due to the slower vibrational dynamics compared to the EM time step, Eqs. (\ref{chi-equations}) are updated every $0.1$ fs.
+Due to the vibrational dynamics occurring on significantly slower times scales compared to the EM field, Eqs. (\ref{chi-equations}) can be updated every $0.1$ fs.

 Numerical convergence in modeling the self-consistent dynamics of many quantum emitters coupled through Maxwell's equations requires specific conditions.
 For a continuous spatial distribution of molecules, the molecular number density $n_M$ and the spatial discretization of Maxwell's equations $\delta x_{\text{EM}}$ must satisfy the following inequality